 Traveling is one of life´s great pleasures and should be experienced by everyone.
-How you travel may make all the difference to your journey.
+The way you travel may make all the difference to your journey.
 Many people only travel by air; this is by far the quickest way to get around.
 There are a lot of people who love to travel by train and take all the great train journeys around the world, there are many you should experience in Peru, but that is for another article.
-Here we are going to speak of the trip that many fear but many take the Lima to Cusco bus.
+Here we are going to talk about the trip that many take: the Lima to Cusco bus.

 There are different routes to take to get from Lima to Cusco, the journey is not a short one and will take you many hours.
 So if you have the time then go on an adventure of discovery.
 The bus is a great way to see the countryside which you would not experience when traveling by plane.

 The first way to travel is to take a bus from Lima to Arequipa, this journey can take you anything up to eighteen hours, the road is pretty good most of the way.
-The ideal way to make the journey is to break into parts.
+The ideal way to make the journey is to break it into parts.
 On the way to Arequipa, you will pass the town of Ica, the town is famous for its wineries that produce the local drink called Pisco.
 Take the time to try Pisco and spend an afternoon at the wineries.
-Also from the town of Ica, there is one of Peru´s least known attractions, the desert oasis of Huacachina.
-It is worth spending a day here; you can swim, sand board, take dune buggies and generally take in the sunshine.
-There are plenty of accommodation to choose from to make your stay a pleasant one.
+Also from the town of Ica, there is one of Peru´s least-known attractions, the desert oasis of Huacachina.
+It is worth spending a day here; you can swim, sandboard, take dune buggies and generally take in the sunshine.
+There is plenty of accommodation to choose from to make your stay a pleasant one.